Dural arteriovenous fistula with venous hypertension

 Large right transverse sinus, outwardly convex suggesting high flow.
 Hypoplastic left transverse sinus.

 The brain appears swollen with patchy high T2 signal.
 There is, in addition, tonsilar descent and a moderate amount of periventricular high T2 signal.
-The lateral ventricular bodies are broad probably due to a non-visualised cavum septum pellucidum or maybe an absent septum (in either case, this is incidental).
+The lateral ventricular bodies are broad probably due to a non-visualized cavum septum pellucidum or maybe an absent septum (in either case, this is incidental).

 No diffusion restriction.